The Secret to Securing Free, High-Quality Backlinks: A Step-by-Step Guide

 3. Loading Your Search Expressions into Pitchbox

-You head to Pitchbox, create an Advanced Operator Search, name your campaign, and enter your list of search expressions.
+You head to Pitchbox, my link building software of choice and create an Advanced Operator Search, name your campaign, and enter your list of search expressions.

 Then Pitchbox crawls the SERPs for all the expressions you entered and delivers the list of targeted prospects complete with contact details and personalization data.